-- Pre-Apprenticeship NPA Electrical Skills (Level 5) - NC Electrical Engineering (Level 6) - Building Trades Fast Track (Incorporating NPA in Construction Craft & Technician)
+- Certificate in Electrical Installation (Level 5) - NC Electrical Engineering (Level 6) - Building Trades Fast Track (Incorporating NPA in Construction Craft & Technician)

-The National 4 Skills for Work Building Services Engineering course has been designed as the starting point of a Building Services Engineering (BSE) career pathway.
-The course can lead directly on to the National Progression Award: Building Services Engineering at SCQF level 5 (Pre-Apprenticeship - NPA Electrical Skills), and then to the NC Electrical Engineering at SCQF level 6, which will be delivered in the college environment.
+The Preparation for Electrical Programme has been designed as the starting point of an Electrical career pathway.
+The course can lead directly on to the Future Skills College - Electrical at SCQF level 5 or Certificate in Electrical Installation (SCQF level 5), and then to the NC Electrical Engineering at SCQF level 6 All of which will be delivered in the college environment.
 Successful completion of the course would allow pupils to apply for employment within the sector, as appropriate.